shmanth/Inventory_management_using_Reinforcement_Learning-Q-Learning-/README.md

 Environment (MDP) code
 Agent's Q-Learning code
 The environment is imported as a class in the agent's code and the agent interacts with the environment by calling the functions of the environment class.
+The code is written just for practice and only runs for few episodes.
+The convergence happens at 15 million episodes.
+The 15 million epsiode code along with testing wil be uploaded soon